fleschutz/Jenkins-build-farm/README.md

 This repo contains a sample Pipeline for Jenkins.
 Required is the following:

-1. Jenkins is up and running.
+1. Install Jenkins v2.337 or newer
+2. Launch Jenkins
-2. The 'Pipeline' plugin.
+3. Install the 'Pipeline' and the 'Git' plugin.